 although his works were finished from the foundation of the world.
 4 For he has somewhere spoken of the seventh day in this way: “And God rested on the seventh day from all his works.”
 5 And again in this passage he said,

 “They shall not enter my rest.”
+(Hebrews 4:1-5, ESV).

-Some say that the Old Testament is irrelevant to the Christian life, but I want to remind everyone what Paul said, “4 For whatever was written in former days was written for our instruction, that through endurance and through the encouragement of the Scriptures we might have hope.”
-(Romans 15:4 ESV) So everything that we’re studying this morning is given for our instruction and it can encourage us through whatever we might have to endure, giving us great hope along the way.
+Some say that the Old Testament is irrelevant to the Christian life, but I want to remind everyone what Paul said.
+“4 For whatever was written in former days was written for our instruction, that through endurance and through the encouragement of the Scriptures we might have hope.”
+(Romans 15:4, ESV).
+So, everything that we’re studying this morning is given for our instruction, and it can encourage us through whatever we might have to endure, giving us great hope along the way.

 V.1 The writer continues his warning saying that this promise of rest from God continues, and we should be on our guard against unbelief lest we fail to reach that rest.
-So what exactly is the “rest of God”?
-How do we know when we’re in His “rest”?
+So, what exactly is the “rest of God?”
+How do we know when we’re in His “rest?”

 Almost every week, I end the service with the Aaronic Blessing.
 It ends with a blessing that the peace/shalom of the Lord might be on us.
 Shalom is a big deal.
 We don’t really have any way to translate that into English exactly.
 But a good way to think of Shalom is entering into and abiding in the “peaceful” “rest” of God.
 I’m talking about being at total peace with our circumstances.
 If we are not on our guard, MANY THINGS THAT CAN STEAL OUR REST.

 As an example, at present many believers are sick with worry over the upcoming presidential election.
 There is so much confusion, societal chaos, and tension in the air right now.
 The wholesale anxiety is so high you can almost feel it.
 People on all sides are freaking out and wearing themselves thin, worrying over this election.
-Obsession with the upcoming election can easily take way our “rest”.
+Obsession with the upcoming election can easily take way our “rest.”
 My first sermon to this congregation in 2016 was on this same subject.
 I told you something then, and I’ll tell it to you now, “regardless of who is president of the United States, Jesus is still King.”
 We can rest in that truth.
 But unfortunately, our worries are not confined to the presidential election.
 If we are not on our guard, we can easily become robbed of our rest on all sides.
 An in the end, the real source of our lack of rest is unbelief.
 We forget that God has a greater plan than what we think should happen.
 Our faith gives way to fear with just the slightest inattention to having in the end our total confidence and faith in God Himself.
 No political outcome or lasting circumstances can give us real peace.

-V.v 2-3 “Promised Land Rest” is the first kind of rest the writer discusses.
-We talked abou tthis some last week.
+Vv.
+2-5 “Promised Land Rest” is the first kind of rest the writer discusses.
+We talked about this some last week.
 It is the rest we experience when we trust and believe the promises of God and we enjoy a mental attitude we might call the “Faith-Rest” experience.
 When the Jews left Egypt they quickly began to doubt God and His servant Moses.
-Their faith gave way to fear.
-And their lack of belief stretched the 13 day trip from Egypt to the Promised Land into a 40 year nightmare.
-They sat in fear for 38 or those years in Kadesh-Barnea.
+Their faith gave way to fear, and their lack of belief stretched the 13-day trip from Egypt to the Promised Land into a 40-year nightmare.
+They sat in fear for 38 of those years in Kadesh-Barnea.
 This is considered by some as the greatest failure of the Jewish people.